tadesouaiaia/bridgePRS-website/docs/quikstart_demo.md

 ## Input Data

-This demo runs using the following population config files **data/pop_africa/afr.config** and **data/pop_europe/eur.config** that declare rudimentary options and point to the relative paths for all required population data.
+This demo runs using the following population config files **data/pop_africa/afr.config** and **data/pop_europe/eur.config** that list the paths for all required population data.

 ## Run The Demo: